What people are saying about us…

 The skin of the area the cups are used on will redden due to the blood that has been pulled into the area.
 Once the cup has been removed, some circular bruising on the skin is to be expected and may stay visible for a few days.
 This is a completely normal response and very rarely would it cause any discomfort or pain.
 Cupping is a popular therapy choice for athletes as it accelerates the repair and recovery process which enhances athletic performance.

-Kinesiology Therapy Tape
+Kinesiology Therapy Taping

 • Also known as K-Tape, this treatment involves using adhesive elastic tape which is applied to the body to provide pain relief, support/stability and increase circulation in the body.